velocity group-ID style args keyword value ...

 where group-ID is the same ID used in the velocity command. i.e. the group of atoms whose velocity is being altered.
 This compute is deleted when the velocity command is finished.
 See the compute temp command for details.
 If the calculated temperature should have degrees-of-freedom removed due to fix constraints (e.g. SHAKE or rigid-body constraints), then the appropriate fix command must be specified before the velocity command is issued.

 The bias keyword with a yes setting is used by create and scale, but only if the temp keyword is also used to specify a compute that calculates temperature in a desired way.
-If the temperature compute also calculates a velocity bias, the the bias is subtracted from atom velocities before the create and scale operations are performed.
+If the temperature compute also calculates a velocity bias, the bias is subtracted from atom velocities before the create and scale operations are performed.
 After the operations, the bias is added back to the atom velocities.
-See Section 6.16 of the doc pages for more discussion of temperature computes with biases.
+See the Howto thermostat doc page for more discussion of temperature computes with biases.
 Note that the velocity bias is only applied to atoms in the temperature compute specified with the temp keyword.

 As an example, assume atoms are currently streaming in a flow direction (which could be separately initialized with the ramp style), and you wish to initialize their thermal velocity to a desired temperature.
 In this context thermal velocity means the per-particle velocity that remains when the streaming velocity is subtracted.
 This can be done using the create style with the temp keyword specifying the ID of a compute temp/ramp or compute temp/profile command, and the bias keyword set to a yes value.